Growing Lemons, Oranges, and Other Citrus Indoors

 For starters, gardeners wanting to grow their own citrus need to choose compact varieties developed for indoor growing.
 If you start your own orange or lemon from seed, it can take 8-12 years before the plants will begin to fruit.
 Seed-grown plants will also be very large and quickly outgrow most indoor sunrooms or conservatories without regular pruning.

 Good varieties include the calamondin (Citrus x microcarpa), Fukushu kumquat (Fortunella obovata ‘Fukushu’), Chinotto sour orange (Citrus x aurantium ‘Chinotto’), Thai lime (Citrus hystrix), Meyer lemon (Citrus meyeri).
 All set fruit reliably—especially the calamondin and kumquat.
-Those purchased from specialty nurseries for pot culture are often grafted onto dwarfing root stock, though happy specimens may still reach 8 to 10 feet without pruning.
+Those purchased from specialty nurseries for pot culture are often grafted onto dwarfing rootstock, though happy specimens may still reach 8 to 10 feet without pruning.

-Plant your citrus in excellent potting mix with good drainage and a slightly acid pH.
+Plant your citrus in an excellent potting mix with good drainage and a slightly acid pH.
 A 1:1 combination of Black Gold Natural & Organic Potting Mix and Black Gold Cactus Blend will offer a balance of good drainage and needed organic matter for good nutrient and water retention.
-Plant trees in a substantial, well-drained pot with fitted saucer.
+Plant trees in a substantial, well-drained pot with a fitted saucer.
 Trees will likely stay in the pot for years, so choose something attractive and well made.
 The pot should be just a few inches wider than your tree’s root ball.
 Dwarf trees may begin to flower and fruit at three to five years of age, depending on the variety.

-Flowering and Fruiting
+Indoor Citrus Flowering and Fruiting

 Successful fruiting starts with healthy flowering.
 Most varieties flower most heavily in late winter and early spring, but many recommended for indoor growing will continue to flower up until fall.
 (Click here for a full Citrus variety flowering and fruiting chart.)
-Almost all cultivated citrus are self-fruitful, which means that they will set fruit on their own without needing another tree for cross pollination.
+Almost all cultivated citrus are self-fruitful, which means that they will set fruit on their own without needing another tree for cross-pollination.
 Good sunlight, fertilization, and care will encourage healthy flowering.
 The right seasonal care is also essential.

 In summer, bring potted citrus outdoors on a sunny porch or patio.
 Trees require a minimum of 8 hours of sunlight a day; 12 hours is better.
-Bathing them in sunshine will encourage vigorous growth for more successful fruit production because this is the season when newly-set fruit starts to develop.
+Bathing them in the sunshine will encourage vigorous growth for more successful fruit production because this is the season when newly-set fruit starts to develop.
 It typically takes between six to nine months for lemons to mature and up to 12 months for oranges and related citrus to mature.
 During this time, provide them with a quality fertilizer formulated for fruit and citrus and apply as directed.

 Those living in zones below USDA hardiness zone 9 must bring their potted citrus indoors in fall.
 Choose a cool, sunny indoor location.
 Plants placed in a low-light location with less than 6 hours of sunlight should be provided supplemental light with high-spectrum grow lights.
 Citrus trees never go fully dormant but instead undergo a period of quiescence during the cold months when growth slows and leaf set stops.
 During this time, reduce watering and feeding and allow trees to rest.
 Keeping them in a cool (40-50 degrees F) but humid location during this time is also important as it helps facilitate their natural cycle.